History of Dental Program

 1) Funding for disposable dental supplies to serve patients

-2) Volunteer dentists to provide free treatment at their offices (a few times a month)
+2) Volunteer dentists to provide free treatment at their offices (at least once a month)

 3) Volunteer dentists and hygienists to provide cleanings and x-rays at our dental office